rye/distringo/README.md

 # `distringo`

-Distringo is (going to be) a redistricting PWA.
+Distringo is (going to be) a redistricting application.

+## Why?

+Existing solutions for providing an interface for redistricting are either expensive or poorly-implemented.
+Distringo aims to provide an option that makes no compromises on performance.

 More to come later.